 This is one of many accolades for Holy Cross, which for three years in a row (2012-2014) also was named one of Healthgrades America’s 100 Best Hospitals for Joint Replacement™; has been a recipient of the Healthgrades Joint Replacement Excellence from 2007-2014 and has been listed among the top 5 percent in the Nation for Joint Replacement (2006-2014).

-For more than 20 years, I have had the privilege to practice at Holy Cross Hospital and have served as an integral part of the award-winning orthopedic team.
+For many years, I have had the privilege to practice at Holy Cross Hospital and have served as an integral part of the award-winning orthopedic team.
 Our goal at The Leone Center for Orthopedic Care at Holy Cross Hospital is to achieve consistently superb clinical results for our patients and it is very gratifying for me and my team to be able to assure our patients that our strict regimen, before, during and after surgery, is performed in one of the top-ranked hospitals in the country.
 The Holy Cross Hospital orthopedic floor truly is award-winning and patients as well as their families feel real compassion throughout their care.
 I know that my job as a surgeon is made easier and more satisfying because I work with so many dedicated and caring people.

 We thank you for your readership.
 If you would like a personal consultation, please contact our office at 954-489-4575 or by email at LeoneCenter@Holy-cross.com.